qutip/qutip-tutorials/tutorials-v5/time-evolution/023_v5_paper-mesolve.md

 ### Global Master Equation - Born-Markov-secular approximation

 In the previous example, the collapse operators acted *locally* on each qubit.
-However, depending on the considered approximation different kinds of collapse operators are found.
+However, depending on the considered approximation, different kinds of collapse operators are found.
 One example for this is when the qubits interact more strongly with each other than with the bath.
 One then arrives at the *global* master equation under the standard Born-Markox approximation.
 Although the collapse operators still act like annihilation and creation operators here, they now act on the total coupled eigenstates of the interacting two-qubit system